alesantuz/musclesyneRgies/README.md

 ```

 ## How to prepare your dataset

 Your dataset must be in a specific format to fit the analysis framework.
-However, if you have worked with versions <= `0.8.7-alpha`, you will find that the requirements are now much less stringent for the sake of usability.
-What you need (see also `?rawdata`) is a list of objects of class 'EMG', each of which is a list containing two elements:
+However, if you have worked with versions \<= `0.8.7-alpha`, you will
+find that the requirements are now much less stringent for the sake of
+usability.
+What you need (see also `?rawdata`) is a list of objects of
+class ‘EMG’, each of which is a list containing two elements:

-- a 'cycles' data frame containing cycle timings with as many columns as there are cycle subdivisions
+- a ‘cycles’ data frame containing cycle timings with as many columns as
+  there are cycle subdivisions
-- an 'emg' data frame containing raw EMG data in columns; the first column must contain time in the same units as the cycle timings.
+- an ‘emg’ data frame containing raw EMG data in columns; the first
+  column must contain time in the same units as the cycle timings.

 Here is an example of what these two elements should look like: